eartheia/eartheia/README.md

-{airy eating burg art by frowny_brownie on pin+twitter!!>o< pretend that everything is neat and nice}
+{airy eating burger art by frowny_brownie on pin+twitter!!>o< pretend that everything looks neat and nice}